board of directors

-Carol Oswald has been a member of the Central Ohio Chapter of TTN since December of 2009.
-She worked for IBM for 24 years in various technical, sales and management capacities.
+Carol Oswald joined TTN in the Central Ohio Chapter in 2009.
+Before discovering TTN, she worked in various technical, sales and management capacities in IBM for over 24 years.
 She was a Principal in their consulting business, and managed one of their technical resource centers.
-She took a buy out package, and enjoyed the chance to pursue her interest in wellness and self care.
+She took a buy out package, and enjoyed the chance to pursue her interest in health and wellness.
 She got her license in massage therapy, opened an office with a business partner, and provided classroom space for others to teach yoga and continuing education.
 She became actively involved in TTN and hosted several meetings in her classroom space.

 Early in 2011, Carol closed her massage office, wanting to simplify her work life, and hoping to create space for something new.
 Her timing was good.
-The founding member and Chapter Lead decided it was time to step down in May of that year, so Carol took on this new responsibility.
-She loves working with the wonderful women she has met through TTN.
+The founding member and Chapter Chair decided it was time to step down, so Carol took on this new responsibility.
+Shortly after, she joined the Board, and was elected as the Board President in 2016.

-Carol is passionate about self care, massage, yoga, and naturopathy, and enjoys cycling on the many rail-trails around Ohio on her recumbent bike.
+Carol is passionate about self care, massage, and yoga - and TTN!
+She is an active cyclist, and grateful for the many rail-trails around Ohio.
 Her favorite cycling destinations outside of Ohio are the Niagara Parkway and around the Washington DC area.